A Sketch for a Quantum Theory of Gravitity

-The numerical quantum electronic structure for the energies of the states of the hydrogen like atoms as given by Sommerfeld in 1915-16 is studied and is shown to present a scheme that is able to express a unique {\it observer\/} point of view.
+\centerline{ A Sketch for a Quantum Theory of Gravity} 0.2cm \centerline{April 12, 2005} 0.3cm \centerline{ Quantum Theory of Galactic Dynamics} 0.2cm \centerline{October 21, 2012} 0.2cm \centerline{James G. Gilson\quad j.g.gilson@qmul.ac.uk} \centerline{School of Mathematical Sciences, Queen Mary} \centerline{University of London} 0.3cm \centerline {Abstract for Sketch} 0.3cm The numerical quantum electronic structure for the energies of the states of the hydrogen like atoms as given by Sommerfeld in 1915-16 is studied and is shown to present a scheme that is able to express a unique {\it observer\/} point of view.
 The perspective of this observer is essentially how he, if {\it fixed\/} on a trapped electron, would see his and his electron's state of containment within the full atomic quantum state.
 This particular internal view of a quantum state is then shown to have strong analytic powers in the extremely different numerical scale of gravitation theory.
 This unexpected analogy becomes possible when it is recognised that a basic part of gravitation theory can be expressed in terms completely analogous to the quantum relativistic electromagnetic structure involved in Sommerfeld's formula for quantum state energy.
 The introduction section brings together the essentials for the understanding of the electromagnetic side of this analogy and contains a condensation of some earlier work.
 The second section {\it Gravitation Analogy\/} develops a theory for gravitation which closely follows the quantum form to give an exact analogy to the Sommerfeld quantum theory of hydrogen atomic states.
+Quantum Theory of Galactic Dynamics sections can be found here (\ref{sec-qgme}) onwards.